Fun Things To Do in Phoenix with Kids Outdoors

 Phoenix Miles for Migraine walk/run/relax event

 Miles for Migraine is a nonprofit organization that holds events to donate funds to local migraine and headache research.
 This year we participated in the third annual walk.
-We met powerful advocates, received information and promotional goodies.
+We met powerful advocates and received information and promotional goodies.
 Funds go to the Mayo Clinic.
-We had a really fun time in purple.
+We had an enjoyable time in purple.

 Want to know more about the events and find out if one is in your city?
 Miles for Migraine has walk/run/relax events throughout the U.S. and patient educational days throughout the year.

 This is a must-visit-stop if you are in the Chandler area (and worth going out of your way for if you aren’t!).
 This charming shop is located in the Palette Collective on Chandler Village Drive.
 Their menu has flavors like salted caramel, pistachio, cake batter, red velvet, lemon, butterbeer, and many more.

 The owners are passionate about putting beauty, flavor, and love into each gluten-free bite.
 The colors are vibrant, the owners are lovely, and the flavors had us eating macarons for breakfast (hey, we were on vacation!), lunch, and dinner.
 There were so many delicious options that we couldn’t choose just one!

 Before our visit, we taste-tested Cleveland’s best macaron location, and Decadent Macaron blew us away with their taste comparatively.
 My children were not fans of our local shop but begged us to return to Decadent Macaron after our initial visit for more.